digital-work-lab/open-source-project/slides/06-best_practice.md

 The focus is on **helping teams organize their work effectively**.
 To this end, we

-- Encourage you to share challenges, errors or lessons learned
+- Encourage you to share challenges, errors, or lessons learned
 - Do not introduce new commands, except when you ask for them or when they are useful for your work

 ![bg right:33% width:320px](../assets/puzzle.png)